|Kollam or Quilon was a trading outpost since the time of the Phoenicians and Romans|

 |The Quilon Beach Hotel is modern, five-star stay along Kollam Beach|

 This blog post was made possible through Kerala Blog Express, a blogger tour organized by Kerala Tourism that took 27 travel bloggers from 14 countries on a two-week journey from Thiruvananthapuram to Wayanad.
 The exclusive tour was held from March 9 to 26, 2014.

 Disclaimer: This is a sponsored post.
-I accept advertisers as long as they are relevant to tourism, adventure and outdoors.
+I accept advertisers as long as they are relevant to travel, tourism, adventure and outdoors.
 For advertising inquiries, please e-mail firstname.lastname@example.org